pananton/busrpc-spec/README.md

 # Libraries

-Currently no client libraries designed specifically for busrpc APIs exist, which means that you will probably implement one for your platform (combination of programming language and particular message bus/queue/broker).
+Currently no client libraries designed specifically for busrpc APIs exist, which means that you will probably implement one for your platform determined by a combination of programming language and particular message bus/queue/broker.
 It's usually not a big deal, because you will probably use some client library from message bus/queue/broker developer (for example, see [here](https://nats.io/download/#nats-clients) for NATS client libraries or [here](https://www.rabbitmq.com/devtools.html) for RabbitMQ client libraries) and implement busrpc-specific wrappers over it.
 Contributions of such busrpc client libraries are highly appreciated!

 # Contributing